Rohith292/Expense-tracker/README.md

 # 🧾 Expense Tracker

-A sleek and responsive Expense Tracker web application built using **TailwindCSS**, **DaisyUI**, and vanilla JavaScript.
+A sleek and responsive Expense Tracker web application built using **TailwindCSS**, **DaisyUI**, and React.js .
 Designed to help users manage their personal finances with clarity and elegance—track income, expenses, and visualize financial trends over time.

 ---